Thinkful-Ed/authoroo/README.md

 # Authoroo

-Utility to make it easier to create and edit `zid` modules in the [web-dev-programs](https://github.com/Thinkful-Ed/web-dev-programs) repository.
+Utility to make it easier to create and edit modules in the [web-dev-programs](https://github.com/Thinkful-Ed/web-dev-programs) repository.

 ## Usage

 From the command line run `npx Thinkful-Ed/authoroo` for help.

 ## Install globally

 To install globally, so it does not have to download a new version every time, run the following command.